Staff Members

 Cynthia grew up in the bluffs of northwest Iowa, exploring the natural environment, and it was there that she learned to see, to notice, and to connect images and ideas.
 Her investigations of the human relationship to the natural world, the microscopic world and to one another have continued and developed since those childhood years through artwork.
 Professionally, she holds a Bachelor of Fine Arts degree from the University of Iowa and a Master of Fine Arts degree from Washington State University.
 Currently, she is Professor of Visual Art and Humanities at Colorado Mountain College in Steamboat Springs, Colorado.
 When not making art, teaching, traveling, or being outside, she has spent beloved time in Montana working and volunteering with injured birds of prey at the Montana Raptor Conservation Center in Bozeman.

-Kellie Stoolman-Treasurer
+Kellie Stoolman-Chair

 Originally from Idaho, Kellie has lived in Bozeman since 2011 and is an original member of the MRCC Education Team that formed in 2015 and co-creator of MRCC’s Adopt-A-Raptor program.
 She has a Natural Resource Management degree from the University of Utah and works locally for the World Wildlife Fund’s Northern Great Plains Program specializing in grant management and operations.
 Kellie has a passion for conservation and education, especially when it comes to raptors and ecosystems.
 She enjoys helping people create personal connections to the land and wildlife and encouraging them to think about a future where humans and wildlife can coexist and thrive.
 She enjoys birding, spending time outdoors, and cooking.

-Mandy Patriarche
+Mandy Patriarche-Treasurer

 Mandy has spent her entire career working in the nonprofit sector.
 She has enjoyed a variety of roles from fundraising, marketing & communications, outreach, and operations at Special Olympics Montana and the Montana State University Athletic Department.
 She is enthusiastic about the sector and is passionate about making a difference in her community.
 Mandy was born and raised in Ohio but fell in love with Montana when she spent her summers in college working in Yellowstone National Park.
 She has now called the Gallatin Valley “home” for over 15 years.
 Mandy is an avid birder and loves hiking, camping, skiing and boating in Southwest Montana.